-What is Dividend Formula?
+What is the Dividend Formula?

-Explanation of the Dividend Ratio Formula
+Explanation of Dividend Formula

-Sometimes, the firm or the organization doesn’t desire to pay anything to their stockholders as the management would feel the need to reinvest the profits earned by the company as that can aid the firm to grow bigger and faster
+Sometimes, the firm or the organization doesn’t desire to pay anything to their stockholders as the management would feel the need to reinvestReinvestReinvestment is the process of investing the returns received from investment in dividends, interests, or cash rewards to purchase additional shares and reinvesting the gains.
+Investors do not opt for cash benefits as they are reinvesting their profits in their portfolio. the profits earned by the company as that can aid the firm to grow bigger and faster.

-Therefore, the calculation of Dividend Payout Ratio is as follows,
+Therefore, the calculation of the dividend payout ratio is as follows: –

-Dividend Payout Formula =Total Dividends / Net Income
+Dividend Formula =Total Dividends / Net Income

 = 150,000/ 450,000 *100

-Dividend Payout will be –
+Dividend Payout will be: –

 - Dividend Payout = 33.33%

-Now the company proposes to pay an additional dividend of 2% from last year and hence this year dividend would be 33.33% + 2.00% which is 35.33%.
+Now, the company proposes to pay an additional dividend of 2% from last year.
+Hence this year, the dividend would be 33.33% + 2.00%, which is 35.33%.

-Current Dividend Payout = 35.33%
+Current Dividend Payout = 35.33%.

-Mr Lesnar is a wealthy investor and is now considering the Indian stock market to invest in.
-However, he is a little sceptical and wants to be risk averse as he is new to the market.
-He has heard name about BSE since that is also a recognized exchange in the market.
-He will only invest if the company has a dividend payout ratio for more than 30% for the last two years.
-He has extracted the income statement of BSE Ltd. and the following are the details.
-You required to ascertain whether Mr Lesnar would be investing in this company?
+Mr. Lesnar is a wealthy investor and is now considering the Indian stock market to invest in.
+However, he is skeptical and wants to be risk-averse as he is new to the market.
+Mr. Lesnar has heard the name BSE since that is also a market-recognized exchange.
+He will only invest if the company has a more than 30% dividend payout ratio for the last two years.
+He has extracted the income statementIncome StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. of BSE Ltd., and the following are the details.
+Now, you must ascertain whether Mr. Lesnar would invest in this company.

-Dividend Payout Formula 2017= Total Dividends /Net Income
+Dividend Ratio 2017= Total Dividends /Net Income

 = 150.64 /220.57 x 100

-Dividend Payout for 2017 will be –
+Dividend Payout for 2017 will be: –

-- Dividend Payout 2017 = 68.30%
+- Dividend Ratio 2017 = 68.30%

-Dividend Payout Formula 2018 = Total Dividends/Net Income
+Dividend Formula 2018 = Total Dividends/Net Income

 = 191.70 / 711.28 x 100

-Dividend Payout for 2018 will be –
+Dividend Payout for 2018 will be: –

 - Dividend Payout 2018 = 26.95%

-Since the dividend payout ratio for 2018 is less than 30%, Mr Lesnar may not choose to invest in BSE Ltd.
+Since the dividend payout ratio for 2018 is less than 30%, Mr. Lesnar may not choose to invest in BSE Ltd.

-Swastik limited a small company in Valsad district registered itself as a private limited company.
-The directors are in the stage of finalization of financial statements and want to pay dividends for 353,000, but they are not sure what percentage of profits they are giving as dividends.
-You are required to ascertain the dividend payout ratio based on below extracts from financial statements.
+Swastik Ltd., a small company in the Valsad district, registered itself as a private limited company.
+The directors are in the finalization stage of financial statementsFinancial StatementsFinancial statements are written reports prepared by a company's management to present the company's financial affairs over a given period (quarter, six monthly or yearly).
+These statements, which include the Balance Sheet, Income Statement, Cash Flows, and Shareholders Equity Statement, must be prepared in accordance with prescribed and standardized accounting standards to ensure uniformity in reporting at all levels. and want to pay dividends for $353,000.
+Still, they are unsure what percentage of profits they give as dividends.
+Therefore, you must ascertain the dividend payout ratio based on the below extracts from financial statements.

 Dividend Payout 2017 = Total Dividends /Net Income